 The UK is, of course, an island, and one of the greatest things about the Welsh portion of it is that you are never too far away from the sea.
 With more than 150 miles of coastline to choose from, it’s easy to discover the crème de la crème.
-Some are hidden gems and others are popular award-winning beaches, but they all have one thing in common - you’ll want second helpings of this varied and beautiful coastline.
+Some beaches in Wales are hidden gems and others are popular award-winning stretches of sand, but they all have one thing in common - you’ll want second helpings of this varied and beautiful coastline.

 It isn’t a commonly known fact, but there are 50 islands and more than 100 beaches along the Welsh coast, including 41 Blue Flag award-winners.
 Overwhelmed and spoiled for choice it wasn't a piece of cake, but we have finally narrowed it down to our ten best recommendations, all chosen for very diverse reasons, some of which may surprise you.